yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

 3. If you have used the same password for other services or websites, change those as well

 :::success:
 You've downloaded the latest version of Trinity.
+This version no longer has the vulnerability.
 :::

 ## Transfer your IOTA tokens to a new seed